-The Hills' Code of Conduct (the Code) provides guidance on what is acceptable behaviour, requiring all Directors, managers, and employees to maintain the highest standards of integrity and honesty.
+The Hills Code of Conduct provides guidance on what is acceptable behaviour, requiring all directors, managers, and employees to maintain the highest standards of integrity and honesty.
 Any material breaches of the Code of Conduct must be reported to the Board.
-The code is available at: https://corporate.hills.com.au/about-us/governance.
+The Code of Conduct is available at the Company's website.